Livewire! 7/19

 Amy: It's time for...........

 Your news......with sass.
 Presented by Halos.
 When you die and go to heaven, you'll be a good angel with halos.
+Now from the newsroom, it's Pierre Kelly!

-Me: Hi everyone, good afternoon from the Pacific Bay area and ‬TGIF!
+Me: Hi everyone, good afternoon from the Pacific Bay area and TGIF!
 Hope you are well.
 And if you aren't well, well........

 As Paramount Global evaluates its strategy for all of its linear and streaming assets, multiple sources tell me that Pluto TV’s co-founder and current CEO of Paramount Streaming has been in discussions with the company about repurchasing it.
 These discussions started before the Skydance deal was announced, but I’m told no valuation has been placed on Pluto TV, and no official offer numbers have been exchanged.